phpMussel/Docs/readme.en.md

 Special thanks to [ClamAV](https://www.clamav.net/) both for project inspiration and for the signatures that this script utilises, without which, the script would likely not exist, or at best, would have very limited value.

-Special thanks to SourceForge, Bitbucket, and GitHub for hosting the project files, and to the additional sources of a number of the signatures utilised by phpMussel: [PhishTank](https://www.phishtank.com/), [NLNetLabs](https://nlnetlabs.nl/), [Malware.Expert](https://malware.expert/) and others, and special thanks to all those supporting the project, to anyone else that I may have otherwise forgotten to mention, and to you, for using the script.
+Special thanks to GitHub and Bitbucket for hosting the project files, and to the additional sources of a number of the signatures utilised by phpMussel: [PhishTank](https://www.phishtank.com/), [NLNetLabs](https://nlnetlabs.nl/), [Malware.Expert](https://malware.expert/) and others, and special thanks to all those supporting the project, to anyone else that I may have otherwise forgotten to mention, and to you, for using the script.

 ---